 The mezzanine study areas are naturally lit by skylights and dedicated areas on this floor are provided for digital media viewing, rare books and materials relating to Japanese art.
 A research room is set aside for the use of postgraduate students and visiting scholars, and public computers are also available on this level.

-The library is closely associated with the Department of Art History and Film Studies and provides specific materials and facilities for students undertaking related courses.
+The library is closely associated with the Discipline of Art History and Discipline of Film Studies and provides specific materials and facilities for students undertaking related courses.

 During semesters: Monday to Friday, 8:30am-6pm